Pars Shiraz Stadium

 The Pars Stadium (ورزشگاه پارس Varzešgâh-è Pârs, lit.
 'Persia Stadium') is a multi-use stadium in Shiraz, Iran.
 It is mostly used for football matches.
 The stadium holds 50,000 people.
-The stadium is the forth largest stadium in Iran It is currently used mostly for football matches and is the home stadium of Persian Gulf League side, Fajr Sepasi F.C.
+The stadium is the fourth largest stadium in Iran.
+It is currently used mostly for football matches and is the home stadium of Persian Gulf League side, Fajr Sepasi F.C.
 The stadium also is used for some matches of Bargh Shiraz F.C. and Qashqai F.C. in Azadegan League.

 History

 The construction project of the stadium started in 2007 in Mianrood, southern Shiraz.
-The stadium was finally opened in April 20, 2017 by Masoud Soltanifar, the Minister of Youth Affairs and Sports.
+The stadium was finally opened on April 20, 2017, by Masoud Soltanifar, the Minister of Youth Affairs and Sports.